Hives are a very common skin condition, estimated to occur in 1 in 5 people at some point in their lives.

 With acute hives or acute urticaria, it’s typically easy to identify a trigger.

 Triggers commonly include food, medicine, insect bites, or even latex.

 Hives can be caused by any number of triggers, including allergic reactions, drugs, certain chemicals in foods, or environmental triggers.
-Hives caused by stress are also common.
 Oftentimes, it can be difficult to attribute a single cause to an outbreak of hives.